 The reporting currency of our company is the U.S. dollar.
 The functional currency of our foreign operations generally is the applicable local currency for each foreign subsidiary and equity method investee.
 Assets and liabilities of foreign subsidiaries (including intercompany balances for which settlement is not anticipated in the foreseeable future) are translated at the spot rate in effect at the applicable reporting date.
 With the exception of certain material transactions, the amounts reported in our consolidated statements of operations are translated at the average exchange rates in effect during the applicable period.
 The resulting unrealized cumulative translation adjustment, net of applicable income taxes, is recorded as a component of accumulated other comprehensive earnings or loss in our consolidated statements of equity.
-With the exception of certain material transactions, the cash flows from our operations in foreign countries are translated at the average rate for the applicable period in our consolidated statements of operations and cash flows.
-The effect of exchange rates on cash balances held in foreign currencies are separately reported in our consolidated statements of operations and cash flows.
+With the exception of certain material transactions, the cash flows from our operations in foreign countries are translated at the average rate for the applicable period in our consolidated statements of cash flows.
+The impacts of material transactions generally are recorded at the applicable spot rates in our consolidated statements of operations and cash flows.
+The effect of exchange rates on cash balances held in foreign currencies are separately reported in our consolidated statements of cash flows.